crosshj/assistant/bookmarks/src/gun/ARCHITECTURE.md

 -   No direct service dependencies in controllers
 -   Services emit DOM events, controllers listen to DOM events

-**Example of preferred pattern**: `ActivityController` listens to generic `activity:log` events from any service, rather than binding directly to specific service events.
+**Example of preferred pattern**: `ActivityController` listens to generic `activity:log` DOM events from any service, rather than binding directly to specific service events.

 ## Implementation Requirements